 The City of Gaithersburg celebrates the "unofficial" end of summer with its annual Labor Day Parade.
 Participants in this year's Labor Day parade include an assortment of fire engines, high school marching bands, giant balloons, horses, clowns, and more.
+This year’s parade is dedicated to the law enforcement community in honor and celebration of the 50th anniversary of the Gaithersburg Police Department.
 Julie Wright, traffic reporter for WTOP News Radio and member of the Fox 5 Morning News Team, will serve this year as Mistress of Ceremonies.

 Date and Time

 Rain or shine.

 Olde Towne Gaithersburg, including East Diamond and Russell Avenues